(800) 458-2541 (Toll Free)

 Brad has presented on criminal defense, forensic science, legal ethics, and DSS investigations in eight states and the District of Columbia and has lectured on those topics at four of North Carolina’s five law schools and the New Prosecutors School of the North Carolina Conference of District Attorneys.
 He has also written various articles on those subjects.

-Brad has been an active leadership member of the North Carolina Advocates for Justice for over a decade, serving two years as Legal Affairs Vice President, one year as Communications Vice President, and this year as President-Elect.
+Brad has been an active leadership member of the North Carolina Advocates for Justice for over a decade, serving two years as Legal Affairs Vice President, one year as Communications Vice President, last year as President-Elect, and this year as President.
 He won the organization’s Ebbie Award in 2005 and has participated in drafting legislation that preserved and strengthened North Carolina’s open-file discovery laws and other protections for the criminally accused.

-He has served on the Board of Directors of North Carolina Prisoner Legal Services since May 2008, serving as President of the Board from 2010-2016.
-He is serving his third year as an Advisory Member of the North Carolina State Bar Ethics Committee.
+He served on the Board of Directors of North Carolina Prisoner Legal Services from 2008 to 2017, serving as President of the Board from 2010-2016.
+He is serving his fourth year as an Advisory Member of the North Carolina State Bar Ethics Committee.

 Brad is rated AV Preeminent by Martindale Hubbell and has been recognized in Best Lawyers In America, SuperLawyers, and Business North Carolina Legal Elite.

 When he is not working, and even when he is working, he enjoys spending time with his dogs.

 Areas of Practice:

 - U.S. District Court, Eastern District of North Carolina, 2000

 - U.S. District Court, Middle District of North Carolina, 2003

 - U.S. District Court, Western District of North Carolina, 2011